Funeral costs in Victoria: a golden autumn tree avenue in a memorial park

 Back to guidesFuneral costs and pricing

 Victoria sits at both ends of the Australian funeral pricing spectrum.
-It has the lowest direct cremation floor in the country at $990 through a charitable provider, and the highest average advertised funeral price of any state at $8,200 according to the 2025 eziFunerals Australian Funeral Index.
+It has the lowest direct cremation floor in the country at $990 through a charitable provider, and some of the highest cemetery costs in the country once you get to a metropolitan Melbourne burial.

 Every price here is a base advertised package price unless labelled otherwise.
 The per-provider figures in the tables below are drawn from publicly available provider pricing (advertised or published "from" prices), last reviewed June 2026.
 They are indicative, subject to change, and may not reflect a final quote.
 Request an itemised quote from any provider before signing anything.